eddelbuettel/ctv-finance/README.md

 -   The [greeks](https://cran.r-project.org/package=greeks) package calculate
     sensitivities of financial option prices for European and Asian and American options in the Black Scholes model.
+-   The [RTL](https://cran.r-project.org/package=RTL) (Risk Tool Library) package offers a collection of functions and metadata to complement core packages in finance and commodities, including futures expiry tables.

 **Risk management**